dictu-lang/Dictu/docs/docs/standard-lib/math.md

 ### Math.sqrt(Number) -> Number

-Returns the square root of a given number
+Returns the square root of a given number.

 ```cs
 Math.sqrt(25); // 5